 - Students can access services by calling 510-642-9494 or walking in (3rd floor of the Tang Center) to set up an appointment.
 For urgent concerns, students can be seen on a drop-in basis during 10am- 5PM Mon- Friday.

 - Community Referrals: Many students require ongoing support that is more specialized, intensive, or extensive than is available on campus.
 In general, ongoing mental health care is a private health care responsibility, not a service provided by the university.
-For students who need off-campus care, a CPS clinician can work with them to locate private care that is maximally accessible, appropriate, and affordable with their health care plan.
+For students who need off-campus care, a CAPS clinician can work with them to locate private care that is maximally accessible, appropriate, and affordable with their health care plan.

-Consult with a CPS counselor
+Consult with a CAPS counselor

 Launching a son or daughter into the college years is a complicated process for parents.
 As with every life transition, parents want to do what is best for their children.
 Parents often become concerned about their college student’s emotional functioning.
-CPS counselors are available to consult with parents who have questions or concerns about their UC Berkeley son or daughter.
+CAPS counselors are available to consult with parents who have questions or concerns about their UC Berkeley son or daughter.
 Questions might include:

 - Is this a normal, developmental process for a college student?

 - How might the parent best support the student?